 But from Agrippa, a Jew, Paul hopes for more.
 So he addresses a majestic explanation of the Christian faith to Agrippa as a fellow Jew, basing it on the Old Testament expectations.
 He speaks of the "promises made by God to our fathers, to which our twelve tribes hope to attain."
 He expresses incredulity that he should be accused by Jews for holding to that hope.
 Then he asks, "Why is it thought incredible by any of you [Jews who know the Old Testament prophecies] that God raises the dead?"
 (26:8).

 Paul also testifies about his experience on the road to Damascus, when he saw a heavenly light "brighter than the sun, shining round me and those who journeyed with me."
 He describes a voice—in Hebrew—identifying Jesus as Lord and calling him to bear witness to Jesus Christ so that people can "turn from darkness to light and from the power of Satan to God" (26:18).

 We might expect that there would be at least a brief thoughtful silence in response to such a stirring message.
 But Festus can hardly wait to say loudly, "Paul, you are mad, your great learning has made you mad."
 Paul calmly denies this, but challenges Agrippa, again as a fellow Jew: "King Agrippa, do you believe the prophets?
 I know that you believe."

 Agrippa answers, "In a short time you think to make me a Christian!"
 His only reaction to Paul's fiery faith is a lame half-joke.
-Paul must have been disappointed, and sorry for this lost soul, the last of the Herods, who reacts with indifference and without hope to the offer of life.
+Paul must have been deeply disappointed.
+He must also have been sorry for this lost soul, the last of the Herods, who reacts with indifference to the offer of life.